 Will more types of satellite data become available in future?

-GA has no immediate plans to add observations from other satellites to the WOfS product.
-However, GA will continue to update WOfS with new observations from the Landsat satellites, and may add more data sources in the future.
+Geoscience Australia has no immediate plans to add observations from other satellites to the WOfS product.
+However, Geoscience Australia will continue to update WOfS with new observations from the Landsat satellites, and may add more data sources in the future.